Ready to get help? Call (855)972-9760 Request A Call

 4. Sometimes You Can Convince Them to Commit Themselves

-Because it’s so challenging to get someone committed in Canada, many families attempt to convince the drug addict that they should do it themselves.
+Because it’s so challenging to put someone in forced rehab in Canada, many families attempt to convince the drug addict that they should do it themselves.

 Sometimes, an intervention facilitated by a trained professional can have positive results.
 Faced with the love and concern of the people he cares for, an addict may decide to seek treatment and agree to voluntarily go to a rehab center.